 That’s where we come in.
-At Saint Removals, we have a combined 10 years of experience in the removal industry, so there isn’t much we haven’t packed.
-From glassware to grand pianos - we really have seen it all.
-As removal experts, we’d love to share some of our packing wisdom with you.
+At Saint Removals, we have a combined 25 years of experience in the removal industry, so there isn’t much we haven’t packed.
+From glassware to grand pianos - we've seen it all.
+And as the removal experts, we’d love to share some of our packing wisdom with you.
 That’s why we’ve created this guide on how to pack for moving, it’s designed to make your packing process a total breeze.
 And if it doesn’t, well, you know who to call.

 Packing for moving house; before